vinceskahan/get-fitbit-steps/README.md

 * specify one date (set begin+end the same)
 `python get-fitbit-steps --begin 2018-01-15 --end 2018-01-15`

+### Python version compatibility

+* python 2.7 seems to be required by cherrypy (sorry centos-6 users)
+* python 2.7 also seems to be required by gather_keys_oauth2.py (copied here from upstream)

 ### CLI-only notes

 Unfortunately `cherrypy` opens a browser windows on localhost, so you cannot currently run this program in a text-only session such as under Vagrant via ssh or the like.